In black-and-white landscape photography, the aim is to capture the essence of a scene in its simplest form.

 A good starting point is to set the white balance to “daylight” or “cloudy.”
 You can also try different presets, such as “tungsten” or “fluorescent.”
 And if you’re shooting in RAW, you can always adjust the white balance later in post-processing.

-The bottom line is that there is no “correct” white balance setting for black and white landscape photography.
+The bottom line is that black and white landscape photography has no “correct” white balance setting.
 It’s all about experimentation and finding what looks best to your eye.

 Why Did Ansel Adams Use Black and White?